 With this data in hand, you can target your ad campaigns at the entrepreneurs, for example, who may be interested in the corporate software which you promote.
-You can also tailor the emails specifically for marketers who likely face a problem that your marketing tool can easily solve.
+You can also tailor the emails specifically for marketers and entrepreneurs who likely face a problem that your marketing tool can easily solve.
 The specific work-related information about your customers opens up incredible opportunities for marketing personalization.

 Now is time to reveal your inner human-nature researcher.
 Interview your existing and prospective customers to identify their behavioral drivers, motivations, and life goals.
 Define your buyers’ values to make content even more persona-specific.

-With a whole lot of empathy, you should step into the customer’s shoes and strive to understand the main pain-points.
+With a whole lot of empathy, you should step into the customer’s shoes and strive to understand the main pain points.
 It will help you find out how your brand can help prospective buyers reach their goals and overcome the challenges.

 Here you can check a free persona template created by HubSpot (again).
-It is an excellent example of how you can structure the target audience’s goals and pain-points.
+It is an excellent example of how you can structure the target audience’s goals and pain points.